owlbarn/tutorial/chapters/neural-network.md

 ![Different activation functions in neural network](../images/neural-network/activations.png "activations")

 And there is the `softmax` function.
-It takes a vector of $K$ real numbers, and normalizes it into a probability distribution consisting of $K$ probabilities proportional to the exponentials of the input numbers:
+It takes a vector of $$K$$ real numbers, and normalizes it into a probability distribution consisting of $$K$$ probabilities proportional to the exponentials of the input numbers:

 $$f_i(x) = \frac{e^{x_i}}{\sum_{k=1}^K~e^{x_k}} \textrm{ for } i=1, 2, \ldots, K.$$